sugarcontent/CSModules/README.md

 ##Guidelines

--Do not reuse the code without understanding them.
+- Do not reuse the code without understanding them.
 It will harm you in the long run.
--Be mindful that NUS does not tolerate any forms of plagarism, so use this repo wisely.
+- Be mindful that NUS does not tolerate any forms of plagarism, so use this repo wisely.